Motorways and A Roads

 Our most viewed articles

-Safety experts at the Automobile Association have produced guidelines for any drivers involved in a breakdown on a motorway or A-road.
+Safety experts at the AA (Automobile Association) have produced guidelines for any drivers involved in a breakdown on a motorway or A-road.
 Do all your business drivers know them?

 As the motorway network grows, the AA is also stressing the specific driving rules and tips that apply to driving on these routes.
 There have been changes to tackle tailgating and hogging the middle lane in the last few years that older drivers may not be aware of.
 Do all your drivers know them?